exoplatform/exo-documentation/docs/UsingPerkStore.rst

 How to buy a product and display your orders
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To buy a product you are interested in, you have to click on the appropriate button |image2| then specify the number of the items to purchase as well as your wallet password if it is not saved in the browser you are using.
+To purchase a product, click on the Buy button button |image2| then specify the number of the items to purchase.
+Your password may be required unless you checked the “Remember my password” option in your wallet’s preferences.

 |image3|